Xinetd: Configuration

 The lines with the "#" character at the beginning are comments without any effect on the service.
 There are two service versions: the first one is based on the Transmission Control Protocol (TCP), the second one is based on the User Datagram Protocol (UDP).
 The type and planned usage of a service determines the necessary core protocol.
 In a simple way, the UDP cannot handle huge data transmissions, because it lacks the abilities to rearrange packages in a specified order or guarantee their integrity, but it is faster than TCP.
 TCP has these functions, but it is slower.
 There are two columns in each version inside the braces.
 The first is the type of option, the second is the applied variable.

 The disable option is a switch to run a service or not.
 In most cases, the default state is yes.
 To activate the service, change it to no.

 There are three types of services.
 The type is INTERNAL if the service is provided by xinetd, RPC when it based on Remote procedure call (commonly listed in the /etc/rpc file), or it can be UNLISTED when the service is neither in the /etc/services nor in the /etc/rpc files.

 The id is the unique identifier of the service.

 The socket_type determines the way of data transmission through the service.
 There are three types: stream, dgram and raw.
 This last one is useful when we want to establish a service based on a non-standard protocol.

 With the user option, it is possible to choose a user to be the owner of the running service.
 It is highly recommended to choose a non-root user for security reasons.

 When the wait is on yes, the xinetd will not receive a request for the service if it has a connection.
 So, the number of connections is limited to one.
-It provides very good protection when we want to establish only one connection per time.
+It provides protection when only one connection needs to be establish per time.

 There are many more options available for xinetd.
 In most Linux distributions, the full list of possible options and their description is accessible with a "man xinetd.conf" command.

 To apply the new configuration, a SIGHUP signal must be sent to the xinetd process to make it re-read the configuration files.
 This can be achieved with the following command: kill -SIGHUP "PID".
 PID is the actual process identifier number of the xinetd, which can be obtained with the command pgrep xinetd.